kovacsandre/GPIOdaemon/README.md

     echo "gpiochip1:PD21 reset" | socat - UNIX-CONNECT:/var/run/gpiodaemon.sock

+or to get the pin state:

+    echo "gpiochip1:PD21 get" | socat - UNIX-CONNECT:/var/run/gpiodaemon.sock

 Alternatively you can replace the PD21 with the line number (117).
 The server will respond with an *OK* or a *NOK* message what depends on the outcome of the command.
+The *get* will respond with a *0* or *1*.

 With the following command you can receive the input interrupts: